Easy Tagine with Preserved Lemons and Olives | Authentic Moroccan Recipe

 FAQ

-What is a tagine, and how is it used to cook this Moroccan dish?
+What is this dish called and what tool is named Tagine and how is it used in cooking of this Moroccan dish?

-What are the key ingredients in this authentic Moroccan tagine recipe?
+What makes this recipe of authentic Moroccan tagine special?

-The main ingredients are preserved lemons and olives.
-They add tangy and salty flavors.
-The preserved lemons have a unique, pickled taste.
+It does not contain a lot of ingredients and the key ones are preserved lemons and olives.
+They provide sour and salty taste.
+The preserved lemons have a very distinctive pickled sort of flavor .

-Yes, you can make it in the oven.
-Marinate the chicken in Moroccan spices first.
-Then, place it in a baking dish with onions, olives, and preserved lemon.
+Yes, you can make it in the oven too.
+In the preparation of Moroccan spiced chicken first season the chicken with Moroccan spices while marinating.
+Then, put it in a baking dish with onions, olive and pickled lemon.

-In Morocco, the tagine is served straight from the pot.
-Use Moroccan bread to scoop up the chicken and sauce.
-Belgian fries or rice are also great sides to soak up the sauce.
+As for Morocco the tagine is served right out of the dish it was cooked in.
+Moroccan bread should be used to scoop the chicken and the sauce.
+Belgian fries or rice are also perfect to accompany a plate because they will help you to soak the sauce perfectly.

-Vegetarians and vegans can use chickpeas or lentils instead of chicken.
-Omit the smen (preserved butter) for a plant-based version.
+It is a rich recipe and for vegetarians and vegans they can use chickpeas or lentils instead of the chicken.
+Exclude the smen (preserved butter) for vegan, instead use vegetable oil.

 Spread the love